-When I was in college, there was an older man, at least 40, who used to race the hurdles in our meets.
+When I was in college, there was an older man, about 40, who used to race the hurdles in our meets.
 He was intense, in shape, and in no way doing what a typical 40 year old man should do.
 I remember one of my teammates pointing him out to me, and saying, “You know that’s going to be you one day, right?”

 High School (St. Louis, MO)

 I was introduced to the sport of track and field on the St. Louis University High School (SLUH) track team, under the coaching of Mr. Bill May and Mr. Tom McCarthy.
 My high school record 110 HH record time (14.4 hand) still stands as the fastest at my alma mater.
 I had a fun high school career, and capped it off with a 2nd in state performance in the 110m Hurdles.
 I was second-team all Metro in St. Louis, and first team all Area.